sayowannafly/sayowannafly/README.md

 * 🌍  I'm based in Astana
 * ✉️  You can contact me at [Syzdykovf@bk.ru](mailto:Syzdykovf@bk.ru)
-* 🧠  I'm learning Vue
+* 🧠  I'm learning Vue and React
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills